Paget Disease of Bone

 Overgrown bone may compress nerves and other structures passing through small openings.
 The spinal canal may become narrow and compress the spinal cord.
 Osteoarthritis (see Osteoarthritis (OA)) may develop in joints near the involved bone.

 Rarely, heart failure develops because the increased blood flow through the affected bone puts extra stress on the heart.
 Because blood flow through affected bones is unusually high, those bones may bleed excessively if subjected to surgery.
 The affected bone becomes cancerous in fewer than 1% of people who have Paget disease.
-People whose disease progresses to bone cancer usually develop an osteosarcoma (see Osteosarcoma).
+People whose disease progresses to bone cancer usually develop an osteosarcoma (see Primary Cancerous Bone Tumors).

 High blood levels of calcium (hypercalcemia—see Hypercalcemia (High Level of Calcium in the Blood)) occasionally occur in bedridden older people with Paget disease or in anyone with severe Paget disease who becomes immobilized or dehydrated.
 These high levels of calcium can result in many problems, such as high blood pressure, acute kidney injury, muscle weakness, constipation, and stones in the urinary tract.